Hello! This is Consultant K.

 When long sentences continue, the reader may feel overwhelmed, thinking, "Do I really have to read this to the end...?"
 Aim to make your writing concise, keeping each sentence to about 40-50 characters for a smoother reading experience.

-If your explanations become lengthy, it often means you are cramming too many ideas into one sentence.
-Review and check your writing, and consider breaking it into multiple sentences or using bullet points.
-Additionally, texts with too many kanji can be difficult to read.
-A good ratio of kanji to hiragana is about 3 to 7.
+If explanations become lengthy, it is often because multiple ideas are crammed into one sentence.
+Review and check your writing, and consider breaking it into several sentences or using bullet points to divide the content.
+Additionally, texts with too many kanji can also give a difficult impression.
+A ratio of 3:7 for kanji to hiragana is a good guideline.

 ・Explain in words that resonate with the reader

-To consider content and expressions from the reader's perspective, it is important to concretely imagine the profile of the manual's readers (knowledge level, thinking, feelings, etc.).
-It may be helpful to envision the new employees who will be joining soon or junior colleagues in their second or third year.
+To consider content and expressions from the reader's perspective, it is important to concretely imagine the profile of the manual's readers (such as their knowledge level, thinking, and feelings).
+It may be helpful to think of specific targets, such as new employees who are about to join or junior colleagues in their second year.

-When writing a manual, it is easy to want to add many pieces of information, thinking, "I want to supplement this" or "I want to explain that."
+When writing a manual, it is easy to want to add a lot of information, thinking, "I want to supplement this" or "I want to explain that."
 However, if the reader is presented with information that exceeds their knowledge level, they will only become confused and understanding will not progress.
-Check whether the information is truly necessary for the target audience and whether you are using expressions that are too difficult, and explain in words that resonate with the reader.
+Check whether the information is truly necessary for the target audience and ensure that you are not using overly complex expressions, and explain in words that resonate with the reader.

 ③ Create a heading

-Readers look for the necessary information from the headings.
-Let's use headings that intuitively convey the content of the text.
+Readers look for necessary information from the headings.
+Let's create headings that intuitively convey the content of the main text.
 For example, when explaining the procedure for heating using a machine, a heading like "Heating" is not as effective as "To Heat."
 The term "Heating" alone does not clarify whether it explains the mechanism of heating or the method of heating.

 Does your manual meet the following points ① to ③?

-If you feel that there are areas that are not up to par, please try to improve those points.
-You should be able to enhance it into a user-friendly manual that makes readers want to "read it."
+If you feel there are areas that are lacking, please try to improve those points.
+You should be able to enhance it into a visually appealing manual that makes readers want to "read it."

-If you want to learn more about manuals that make readers want to read them, please refer to the blog below.
+If you would like to learn more about manuals that make readers want to "read them," please refer to the blog below.

 [Related Articles]